-These Standing Regulations are applicable to all BARC meetings and should be read in conjunction with any relevant Circuit Health and Safety Regulations, the BARC Health & Safety Guidance notes, the General Regulations of Motorsport UK, the Supplementary Regulations and Final Instruction issued for the meeting along with any specific Championship Regulations that may apply.
+These Standing Regulations are applicable to all BARC meetings and should be read in conjunction with any relevant Circuit Health and Safety Regulations, the BARC Health & Safety Guidance notes, the National Competition Rules of Motorsport UK, the Supplementary Regulations and Final Instructions issued for the meeting along with any specific Championship Regulations that may apply.

-1 TICKETS
+1. TICKETS:

 Drivers will be issued with an allowance of tickets giving admission to the venue.
 Tickets at certain venues are in an electronic format and hence no other tickets will be issued.
-It is the competitors' responsibility to check that tickets have arrived by email or post at least seven days prior to the meeting and at that time of contacting the BARC if there are any problems.
-However anyone requiring additional entrance tickets over and above this allowance, must purchase them from the circuit concerned, the telephone number for which will be included within the meeting Supplementary Regulations.
+It is the competitors' responsibility to check that tickets have arrived by email or post at least seven days prior to the meeting and, at that time, of contacting the BARC if there are any problems.
+Anyone requiring additional entrance tickets over and above this allowance, must purchase them from the circuit concerned.
 Please also be aware that at most circuits it is not possible to leave tickets at the entrance gates for collection.